 End Sub

-Generally, if we press SHIFT+CTRL+Right Arrow, we can select the cells at the right of the active cell.
-However, you can disable this by using the code in the stated above procedures.
+Generally, if you press SHIFT + CTRL + Right Arrow, Excel selects all cells at the right of the active cell.
+You can disable this by using the following code:

 Sub Disable_Shift_Ctrl_RightArrow()